To make Hermes usable in a React Native app we need to perform the following steps:

 - Pre-compiled release and debug versions of the native Hermes library for Android targets.

 The interface between Hermes and React Native changes over time, so if you are

-not using the master branch of both, you may want to consider matching the
+not using the main branch of both, you may want to consider matching the

 Hermes version with your app's React Native version.
 E.g.

 To make a Hermes npm package, first follow the instructions on building Hermes to create a Release Build of Hermes.
 This will be the source of CLI binaries for use in the npm.

 As we will be compiling native libraries for Android, we first need to setup a suitable development environment.
 This subject is covered in more detail elsewhere, for example in the guide on building React Native From Source.
 However, a rough guide to the external dependencies for macOS/Linux is as follows: